blemli/windows11/README.md

 >5. `irm https://github.com/blemli/windows11/Optimize-Windows.ps1 | iex`

 ## note
+- It's best to run this on a really fresh Windows Install
+- Enable Virtualization in BIOS: UEFI BIOS (Advanced > CPU Configuration > SVM Mode or VirtualizationTechnology --> enabled
-- this does heavy modifications of the system
+- this does heavy modifications of your system
 - The computer might restart multiple times during optimization
 - Your input might be required